vishalbhardwaj26/hw-rest-express-nodejs/readme.md

 # rest-express-nodejs

 ## To run it, choose either of it
 * run "gulp"  in the direrctory.
 * run 'npm start'
 * run 'node app.js'
 * run 'nodemon app.js' for running it in watch mode
 * you can access it online @ [azure-cloud](https://rest-express-nodejs.azurewebsites.net/)
+    * although this won't work optimally as we need mongodb server running locally to connect.
+    * So best is to clone it and run it locally on your machine.
+### Prerequisiste
+* you have to install mongodb locally and run it as server by running
+    * C:\Program Files\MongoDB\Server\3.4\bin\mongod.exe
+* For cloud mongo db refer my another [git repo](https://github.com/vishalbhardwaj26/helloworld-node-express)

 ## What else you can learn from it